-Put the blouse on.
+Put the blouse on with the correct underwear.
+(The underwear makes a big difference in how the clothing will fit.)
 Mark the new shoulder seam line.
-The classic place for the seam line is on the knobby bone that pokes up on your shoulder before it curves down.
+The classic place for the seam line is on the knobby bone that pokes up on your shoulder before it curves down to the arm.

 Transfer the mark from one shoulder to the other shoulder.
 Mine is about 1/2 inch away from the sleeve.

 Use a seam ripper and remove both of the sleeves from the blouse.

 Pin the sleeve at the new seam line at the shoulder.
 Pin the sleeve into the new curve.
 Make the seam smooth between the original seam line under the sleeve and the new seam line on top of the sleeve.